fthiswrld/WeatherTBot/README.md

 # Start

-You need to register on the site: https://openweathermap.org/api And you'll get special API code
-You need to paste this code in
+You need to register on the site: https://openweathermap.org/api And you'll get special API code and you need to paste this code in
 `keys="your_key"`

 Next you need to create a new telegram bot and get his API in @BotFather